niolabs/docs/docs/blocks/block-development.md

 #### Methods to Override

-The following methods from the base block are designed to be overridden:
+The following methods from the base block are designed to be overridden: //Matt: do you mean overwritten?//

-* **life cycle management**
+* **life cycle management** //matt: is this a command you run? where? does this cover the 6 step life cycle (starting, started, etc)//
   * `configure`: at the end of `configure`, the block is ready to receive signals.
 If an exception is raised during configure, the service won’t start.
-  * `start`: during start, a block can begin to send out signals.
+  * `start`: during start, a block begins to send out signals.
 This method needs to eventually return so that the block status can change to “started”.
-For this reason, anything that runs forever (or for a long time), should be done in a new thread.
+For this reason, anything that runs continuously, should be run in a new thread.
   * `stop`: tear down.
 This is where the block stops sending out signals and cancels jobs.
 * **signaling**
   * `process_signals(<list of signals>, input_id)`: receives input signals.